10 Tastes of Torrance

 It’s no surprise to find a ramen (noodle) restaurant in Torrance.
 This city has the highest percentage of Japanese ancestry in the United States.
 There’s usually a line-up during lunch hour, but not much of a wait with reservations.
 There’s a formality in Japan that dissolves in noodle houses and bars.

 This little restaurant is proud of its direct heritage, so you’ll experience the same noisy, relaxed atmosphere as in Hakata, Japan.
 Broths are the base for these meals.
 Every day the kitchen staff is dedicated to quality and exacting preparation with fresh ingredients.
-Japanese table manners permit slurping when enjoying your food.
+Just remember, Japanese table manners permit slurping to indicate you like the food.

 SMOG CITY Brewing Company